phylor/iot-proxy/README.md

 ### Run it in a Docker container

-Checkout the repository and run the following to build the docker image:

-    docker build -t iot-proxy .

-You have to mount the `conf` directory to the docker container.
+You have to mount the `conf` directory to the docker container (substitute the path starting with `/home/micky/..` by the location of your `conf` directory).
 Make sure to place a `server.json` and a `services.json` inside it.
+The server is reachable at port `2000` (change it as you like).

-    docker run --rm --name iot-proxy -v /home/micky/iot-proxy/conf:/opt/iot-proxy/conf -p 2000:8000 iot-proxy
+    docker run --rm --name iot-proxy -v /home/micky/iot-proxy/conf:/opt/iot-proxy/conf -p 2000:8000 phylor/iot-proxy

 ## Development